---

 ## How Lifecycle charts work

-Lifecycle charts in Metrics Explorer help you understand how usage changes over time by classifying your unique units (for example user\_id) within each time interval based on whether they used an event recently, returned after a gap, continued to use the event, or churned.
+Lifecycle charts in Metrics Explorer help you understand how usage changes over time.
+These charts classify your unique units (for example, user\_id) within each time interval based on whether the units used an event recently, returned after a gap, continued to use the event, or churned.

 ### Use cases